Dharma Raja (film): Cast

+Production

+Dharma Raja became Balaji's final film to feature him in a negative role as he became tired of playing such roles.
+The filming was primarily held at Japan.

 Soundtrack

 The soundtrack was composed by M. S. Viswanathan, while the lyrics were penned by Kannadasan.
 The song "Vanavillai Polirukkum" attained popularity.

 Reception

 Kanthan of Kalki lauded Viswanath Rai's cinematography.